-$$sp_t^h = \rho{sp} sp{t-1}^h + e_t^{sph} \tag{55}$$
+$$sp_t^h = \rho{sp} sp{t+1}^h + e_t^{sph}$$ (55)

-Each interest rate depends on the foreign interest rate, regulation costs captured by reserve requirements as well as the banking cost, implicitly defined through the amount of deposits and loans.
-Again, the exchange rate effects are small for the reasons of assumed full europation.
+Each interest rate depends on the foreign interest rate, regulation costs captured by reserve requirements, as well as on the banking cost, implicitly defined through the amount of deposits and loans.
+Again, the exchange rate effects are small due to assumed full euroization.

-Costly banking introduces an additional wedge between the lending rates and the deposit rate (in addition to reserve requirement levied on all liabilities).
-Higher banking costs imply higher spread between active and passive interest rate.
-It is also necessary to include banking costs in the budget constraint of households in order to make it only private cost for the bank, but not a social cost.27 Also notice that both lending and deposit supply schedules gives uncovered interest parity conditions.
+Costly banking introduces an additional wedge between the lending rates and the deposit rate (in addition to the reserve requirement levied on all liabilities).
+Higher banking costs imply a higher spread between active and passive interest rates.
+It is also necessary to include banking costs in the budget constraint of households so as to make it only a private cost for the bank, but not a social cost.28 Also notice that both lending and deposit supply schedules give uncovered interest parity conditions.

-We should also point out the bank's cost function is introduced in order to circumvents non-stationarity problems associated to market incompleteness.
-Using the cost function we close our small economy model in a way similar to those surveyed by Schmitt-Grohe and Uribe (2003).
+We should also point out that the bank's cost function is introduced in order to circumvent non-stationarity problems associated with market incompleteness.
+Using the cost function we close our small economy model in a way similar to those surveyed by Schmitt and Uribe (2003).